Property for sale Competa

 Health Care in Spain

-Prescription and non-prescription drugs are available from chemists (farmacias), distinguished by a large green cross.
-Many drugs available only on prescription in the UK and other countries can be purchased over the counter here.
-You are still advised to seek a doctor`s advice.
+Prescription and non-prescription drugs are available from chemists (farmacias) which are distinguished by a large green cross.
+Many drugs available only on prescription in the UK can be purchased over the counter in Spain.
+However, you should always seek a doctor`s advice.

 Pensioners - Form E121